New Sensation: A Guide To Warming, Cooling & Tingling Lubes

 Lubes that haven’t been specifically made to increase your odds of getting pregnant can actually decrease your chances of conceiving.

-Instead of using sensitizing lubes, the Mayo Clinic suggests that you use hydroxyethylcellulose-based lubricants.
+Instead of using sensitizing lubes, it’s best to use hydroxyethylcellulose-based lubricants.

-These water-based lubes are usually pretty neutral, and more importantly, they “don’t decrease sperm motility and are the most like natural vaginal mucus.”
+These water-based lubes are usually pretty neutral, and more importantly, they won’t hinder or decrease sperm function or motility.

 If you’re interested in finding a sperm-friendly lube, you can take a look at our top pick here.